ICIJ/datashare-docs/server-mode/authentication-providers/oauth2.md

 # OAuth2

-With OAuth2 you will need an authorization service.
-The workflow is this:
+With OAuth2 you will need a third-party authorization service.
+The diagram below describes the workflow:

 ![oauth](https://i.imgur.com/uHVXObS.png)